scicloj/notespace/README.md

 ### Implementation
 For state management and event handling at Clojure JVM, we use [cljfx](https://github.com/cljfx/cljfx)'s [state management logic](https://github.com/cljfx/cljfx#subscriptions-and-contexts).

-The rendering engine is based on [gorilla-notes](https://github.com/scicloj/gorilla-notes), which is a thin wrapper of [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui).
+The current rendering engine is based on [gorilla-notes](https://github.com/scicloj/gorilla-notes), which is a thin wrapper of [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui).

 The client side stack is based on [shadow-cljs](https://github.com/thheller/shadow-cljs) and [reagent](https://reagent-project.github.io).

 As with Version 2, we use [tools.reader](https://github.com/clojure/tools.reader) to read the code of the namespace.

+#### Renderers

+Rendering is now an abstract notion, and thus Notespace can be extended with different ways of rendering.
+At least one of them will create static-htmls, based on gorilla-notes.
+Other potential renderers may rely on [Oz](https://github.com/metasoarous/oz) or [rmarkdown-clojure](https://github.com/genmeblog/rmarkdown-clojure), or generate and update [Pink Gorilla](https://pink-gorilla.github.io) notebooks on the fly.

 ### Known issues
 * Rendering as static html is not supported yet.